Brooklinellcstorecom/teamcity-documentation/topics/what-s-new-in-teamcity.md

 There is no need to wait until the end of the next month: whenever you prepay agents, the amount of charged build credits will depend on the number of days left till the end of the current month.

+If you plan to reduce the number of prepaid agents in the next month, you can adjust this number straight away.
+The setting will only be applied since the next month, and you won't have to worry about forgetting to change it at the end of the current one.

 ## Single sign-on authentication via SAML 2.0
 {product="tcc"}

 TeamCity Cloud now supports a new authentication method: Single Sign-On (SSO) via [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0).
-Enabling it in your instance will allow users to authenticate in TeamCity with their account stored in one of the major identity providers: [Okta](https://www.okta.com/), [OneLogin](https://www.onelogin.com/), [AWS SSO](https://aws.amazon.com/single-sign-on/), and so on.
+Enabling it in your instance will allow users to authenticate in TeamCity with their account stored in one of the major identity providers: [Okta](https://www.okta.com/), [OneLogin](https://www.onelogin.com/), [AWS SSO](https://aws.amazon.com/single-sign-on/), [AD FS](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services), and so on.

 With a multitude of services an average software developer uses in their daily work, having one account for authentication in all of them can significantly offload the clutter.
-What's more importantly, using SSO identity managers is a good security practice, and TeamCity wants to encourage it by providing easy integration.
+More importantly, using SSO identity managers is a good security practice, and TeamCity wants to encourage it by providing easy integration.

 >The SAML 2.0 support is implemented as a plugin written by a third-party developer and verified by the TeamCity team as safe to use.
 It was previously available for download and successfully used by some of our customers, but now it's available out of the box.
 >